Full resolution copies are available at the bottom of this post

 The Scrum Diagram

-This diagram is accurate according to the July 2016 version of the Scrum Guide and free to use, distribute, and modify without attribution (although I do appreciate attribution if you’re willing to give it) so long as it used in the context of accurately portraying Scrum as described in the Scrum Guide.
+This diagram is accurate according to the July 2016 version of the Scrum Guide and free to use distribute so long as it is attributed to my website and it is used in the context of accurately portraying Scrum as described in the Scrum Guide.
+Any uses without attribution must first obtain permission from me.

 Any changes that I make in the future will be indicated by an incremented version number.